RE3-Github-Organization/circle2web/content/about.md

     when it comes to security solution investments and their actual security output
-    - and for a long while we've felt like the industry was missing some crucial steps before and after solution implementation and that is what we're aiming to rectify with our offerings. \n\nWe specialize in Security Operations, because defensive blue-team security has been our DNA since the very beginning. \n \nQuite simply, we want to be able to give our customers the tools and know-how to quantify, measure and manage their Security Operations challenges."
+    - and for a long while we've felt like the industry was missing some crucial steps before and after solution implementation and that is what we're aiming to rectify with our offerings. \n \nQuite simply, we want to be able to give our customers the tools and know-how to quantify, measure and manage their Security Operations challenges."
   image: "/images/cmdr-shane-610506-unsplash.webp"
   button:
     URL: "#contact"